gauravdhiman/blog.gaurav-dhiman.com/content/post/what-it-truly-takes-to-be-a-leader.md

 title: "What it truly takes to be a leader ?"

 ---
+In this post, I will talk about what actually leader means and what kind of attributes make one a leader.
 Leadership is all about building a team and driving them all to a larger goal with a sense of achievement and happiness.
 <!--more-->
 ## What it truly takes to be a leader ?